g1ra/ember-js-tutor/08-controller-start/README.md

 * Store and models handle data.

 ### Download Foundation
+Boost our fronted a littlebit.
-Note: Front-end is using Zerb http://foundation.zurb.com/ front-end framework .
+Front-end is using Zerb http://foundation.zurb.com/ front-end framework .

 ### Fix foundation with ember
 We have to erase